laboon/CS1632_Spring2018/deliverables/3/deliverable3.md

 There is no need to print out the code.
 It should be available on GitHub BY THE BEGINNING OF CLASS.

-For the summary, describe how you profiled the application and determined the methods to refactor, and why you changed what you did.
-The summary should not be more than a few paragraphs - definitely less than a page.
+For the summary, describe how you profiled the application in approximately one page.
+You should answer the following questions in your summary:

+1. What was most challenging about this deliverable?
+1. What kind of edge cases and failure modes did you consider?
+1. Using the flame graph, what methods were taking up the most CPU time?
+1. Did you make any changes based on the flame graph or timing?

+The summary should be approximately a page.

-You should include a screenshot of the flame graph _as well as_ including the .html file in your repository.
+On a separate page, you should include a screenshot of the flame graph.
+You should  _alsi_ include the generated .html file in your repository.

 There should be at least twelve unit tests.
 It is up to you if you would like to use more, use mocks/doubles/stubs, etc.  There just must be at least twelve valid unit tests.

-You should time program with the sample file three times AND indicate the mean and median amount of time it took to execute.
+You should time the program with the `long.txt` file three times AND indicate the mean and median amount of real ("wall clock") time it took to execute.
 You can do this with the `time` command in Unix-like systems (Linux, OS X, BSD) or the `Measure-Command` command in PowerShell on Windows systems.

 ## Grading
-* Summary - 5%
+* Summary - 10%
 * Flame graph - 10%
 * Final times (>= 3 of each + mean) included - 5%
-* Code and Execution Speed - 55%
+* Functionality - 50%
 * Unit Tests - 25%